310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_1.md

 Everyone’ll praise “us”!
 I can’t stop myself from laughing with joy, *ohohoho~♪*

-...
-In fact, I’m starting to feel like all those opening acts we did for other units last year lasted *way* too long, like a wasted detour...
+…In fact, I’m starting to feel like all those opening acts we did for other units last year lasted *way* too long, like a wasted detour…

-I mean, I know no sort of experience *really* goes to waste in the end, but...
+I mean, I know no sort of experience *really* goes to waste in the end, but…

 I wish I could’ve brought Yuuta-kun somewhere where we can shine brightest way sooner, y’know?

-It’s all ‘cause I kept running away...
-Oh, ah-- Um, it’s nothing.
+It’s all ‘cause I kept running away… Oh, ah— Um, it’s nothing.

 Anyway, Producer, are you free right now?
 If you’ve got the time, could you teach me about cooking?

-Oh, well, I’ve been cooking since way back, so I can pretty much make almost anything...
+Oh, well, I’ve been cooking since way back, so I can pretty much make almost anything…

 But I don’t really trust my sense of taste~ I’d always pretended to like the food I hated, so I’ve started to get confused between the two.